 Linking Every SC Child to an Affordable & Appropriate Medical Home

-- Most of them are likely eligible for Medicaid coverage, even though their parents are working and not eligible for coverage.
+- Most of them are likely eligible for Medicaid coverage, even though their parents are working and not eligible for Medicaid coverage themselves.

-- Our field staff is available to provide one-to-one assistance to parents and guardians in filling out applications and certifying citizenship and income verification documents.
+- Our field staff is available to provide one-to-one assistance to parents and caregivers in filling out applications and certifying citizenship and income verification documents.

-In November 2009, the Palmetto Project announced the launch of a new statewide initiative to link every child under age 18 to a medical home that is both affordable and appropriate.
+Since 2009, the Palmetto Project has been working to link every child under age 19 to a medical home that is both affordable and appropriate.

 “Children are falling through the cracks in a state where there is affordable and appropriate care available,” said Palmetto Project Executive Director Steve Skardon.
 “We expect to see costs go down and medical outcomes improve.
 Having children go without medical care is far more expensive than having them under the care of a physician.”

 The program is a combination of roll-up-your-sleeves canvassing, state-of-the-art data collection and tracking, and public education.
 The first year of the project was concentrated in areas along the coast of where the largest numbers of uninsured children live.
 After that the initiative will be expanded to all 46 counties.
-The initiative is funded by a grant from the U.S. Department of Health & Human Services.
+Funding has been provided by the U.S. Department of Health & Human Services and SC Department of Health and Human Services.

 Contact: Shelli Quenga, firstname.lastname@example.org